drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scrublet.rst

 - ``scrublet_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by Scrublet_.
+  - A summary of the number of singlets and doublets predicted by Scrublet_.

   +------------------------------+-----------+
   | scrublet_DropletType         | Droplet N |